Badgerfang/WoLApp/README.md

 The Office's computers are not accesible due to firewalls etc. However, WoLApp can still be used by configuring bridges so a computer on the office network connects to another computer, maybe at some one's home location that is running WoLApp on a Rasperry PI.
 The computer on the office network needs to create a bridge configuration file.

-For example create a file call Bridges.txt containing the following content, where the IP address is the address of the PI in someone's home.
+For example create a file call Bridges.txt containing the following content, where the IP address is the IP address assigned to someone's home.

 ~~~~~~
 Office 80.1.1.1:6000